 Issues can occur when debts – such as an overdraft on a joint bank account, bank loan or mortgage – have been accrued in both your names.

-You both have responsibility in such cases, so if you decide to break up it is important that you come to a quick agreement about how these will be paid, to avoid defaulting on any liabilities.
-Without this formal agreement, your partner could continue to run up debts that you are jointly liable for.
+You both have joint responsibility for the entire debt in such cases.
+It isn’t a case that each of you is responsible for only 50% each.
+If one person fails to pay their share, then this may leave the other liable for the remainder.
+If you decide to break up, it's important that you come to a quick agreement about how these will be paid, to avoid defaulting on any liabilities.
+Without this formal agreement, your partner could continue to run up debts that you're jointly liable for.

-It is important to seek legal advice as soon as possible.
-We have years of experience supporting unmarried couples who are separating, helping them reach satisfactory agreements.
+It's important to seek legal advice as soon as possible.
+We've years of experience supporting unmarried couples who are separating, helping them reach satisfactory agreements.

-To find out more, or get advice on any other aspect of family law, call us on 0370 1500 100 or contact us online and we’ll get back to you as soon as possible.
+To find out more or get advice on any other aspect of family law, call us or contact us online and we’ll get back to you as soon as possible.

 Awards & Accreditations